woossi0/suite/docs/usermanual/source/dataadmin/index.rst

 .. _dataadmin:

 Working with your data
 ======================

-This section describes how to work with your data using  OpenGeo Suite, from connecting to a PostGIS database, loading and managing your data in PostGIS, and using the GeoServer Layer Importer.
+This section describes some strategies on how to work with your data using OpenGeo Suite, including connecting from databases and using the GeoServer Layer Importer.

 .. toctree::
    :maxdepth: 2